Faculty & Staff - Theatre

 Professor & Department Chair

 Professor Emerita, Director of Modern Theatre at Suffolk University

 Founding Director of Boston Music Theatre Project

 Theatre part-time faculty may be reached at 617-573-8282.

 The part-time faculty office is located in the Sawyer Building on the 12th floor.

-Steve is a graduate of Boston University's Design program, with concentrations in lighting and sound design.
-At Suffolk University he designs department productions, manages all student design/technical work calls, guest lectures on the use of lighting & sound design in theatre classes, and oversees upgrades and maintenance of the technical systems used in the Modern and New Studio Theatres.
-Steve also does freelance design work in Boston-area theatres and has been helpful in securing professional design and technical work for students interested in the field.
+Shannon is a graduate of Boston University's Design program, with concentrations in lighting and sound design.
+At Suffolk University she designs department productions, manages all student design/technical work calls, guest lectures on the use of lighting & sound design in theatre classes, and oversees upgrades and maintenance of the technical systems used in the Modern and Sullivan Studio Theatres.
+Shannon also does freelance design work in Boston-area theatres and has been helpful in securing professional design and technical work for students interested in the field.

 Elektra T. Newman

 Elektra T. Newman is often referred to as ‘a modern renaissance woman’.
 She has operated regionally as a freelance artist for nearly thirty theatre companies over the past couple years; which include The Huntington Theatre Co., Boston Conservatory, Wellfleet Harbor Actors Theatre, The Strand, SpeakEasy, Boston Center for the Arts & with The Gold Dust Orphans at the Lithuanian Citizens Association, all in a multiplicity of technical fields such as scenic carpentry/painting, lighting, sound, & stage/house management.
 She graduated from Suffolk University with a Bachelor of Science in Theatre & Arts Administration in 2018, & is honored to be back working with students & staff in such a capacity.
 She has many aspirations for the future, & someday hopes to fulfill an unforeseen destiny through the many ironic coincidences that make up her life.